 What is Conservation Conflict Transformation (CCT)?

-Destructive, deep-rooted social conflicts can erode efforts promoting community well-being or conservation, resulting in behaviors like the illegal killing of wildlife or threats to a community’s way of life.
+Destructive, deep-rooted social conflicts can erode wildlife conservation efforts as well as a community’s way of life.
 Conservation conflict transformation (CCT) provides a way of thinking about, understanding, and addressing such conflicts.
-To develop CCT, CPeace drew on a variety of disciplines, including peacebuilding, social psychology, behavioral economics, and systems theory.
+To develop CCT, CPeace drew on a variety of disciplines, including peacebuilding, neurology, social psychology, behavioral economics, and systems theory.
 CCT is a positive process by which complex, multilayered conflicts are transformed into opportunities to both address the presenting problem and meet deeper needs.

-As the global leader in conservation conflict transformation (CCT), the Center for Conservation Peacebuilding leads and empowers CCT efforts in a variety of locations and at different scales of conflict.
-Originally known as the Human-Wildlife Conflict Collaboration (HWCC), the organization formed in 2006 based on recommendations from conservation, community engagement, and peacebuilding professionals seeking a better way to address intractable conflicts in wildlife conservation.
-Since then, CPeace has supported thousands of stakeholders, leaders, and practitioners in their efforts to prevent and reconcile conflict.
+As the global leader in conservation conflict transformation (CCT), the Center for Conservation Peacebuilding leads, integrates, and empowers CCT efforts in a variety of locations and at different scales of conflict.
+Originally known as the Human-Wildlife Conflict Collaboration (HWCC), the organization formed in 2006 based on recommendations from conservation, community engagement, and peacebuilding professionals seeking a better way to address intractable conflicts around wildlife conservation.
+Since then, CPeace has supported thousands of stakeholders, leaders, and practitioners in their efforts to prevent and reconcile complex conflict.

 The Center for Conservation Peacebuilding transforms social conflict to create lasting solutions for people and wildlife.